Veronika Polyakova: Senior

 In 2015 season, Polyakova debuted as a senior competing at the 2015 Moscow Grand Prix finishing 6th in the all-around finals.
 On March 21–22, Polyakova competed at the 2015 Thiais Grand Prix finishing 9th in the all-around, she qualified to 3 event finals.
 On April 3–5, Polyakova competed at the Irina Deleanu International tournament and won the all-around gold medal ahead Irina Annenkova.
 She took 4th place in the all-around at the 2015 Russian Championships.
 Polyakova competed at the 2015 Holon Grand Prix finishing 8th in all-around.
 Polyakova finished 9th in all-around at the 2015 Grand Prix Berlin and qualified to event final in ball.
 She won the all-around gold at the 2015 EWUB Luxembourg Trophy.
 Polyakova competed as an HC (Out of Competition) at the MTK International Tournament in Budapest and Dundee Cup International in Sofia.
 Polyakova unexpectedly suffered a leg injury before the end of the 2015 season.
-In 2016, she spend half of the season in rehabilitation from her surgery.
+In 2016, she spent half of the season in rehabilitation from her surgery.

 In 2017, Polyakova relocated to St. Petersburg for her university studies and switched to group rhythmic gymnastics.